-MTTN201 Lean and Green Manufacturing Methods
+MTTN201 Lean and Green Manufacturing Methods 3 Credits

-This course introduces the student to the fundamentals of contemporary methodologies.
-These methodologies include production and inventory control systems, such as Lean and Six Sigma.
-Plant management, safety and work flow will be discussed.
-New green manufacturing innovations and processes will also be reviewed.
-Case studies of existing plans will be used in the course.
-Guest lecturers, and plant visits to see these topics in action will be part of the course as schedules permit.
+This course introduces the student to the fundamentals of Lean Six Sigma and the philosophies of Dr. W. Edwards Deming and the Toyota Way.
+These methodologies include production, process and inventory control, continuous improvement methods and how they apply to concepts of Lean Six Sigma.
+In addition, the application of these philosophies in plant management, safety, waste analysis and work flows will be studied and applied.
+Green manufacturing innovations, ISO 14000 standards and processes will also be reviewed.
+Case studies of existing plants will be used in the course.
+Guest lecturers and possible plant tours to see these topics in action will be part of the course as schedules permit.
 Prerequisites: MTTN101 or permission of Program Coordinator/Department Chair.